No smoking of any type is permitted on any RCT bus. The chewingof tobacco or tobacco related products is also forbidden while riding the bus.

 Consumption of alcoholic beverages is prohibited on any RCT bus and at the Transit Center.
 You will not be permitted to board the bus if you are under the influence of drugs or alcohol. *Driver discretion is used*

 NO EATING OR DRINKING Passengers are not permitted to eat or drink when riding.
-Any food or drink brought on board must be completely covered.
+Any food or drink brought on board must be completely covered, drinks must be in a spill proof cup.

 No littering or defacing of property.